 Active movement provides movement experiences for younger children, to stimulate the development of their brains and bodies, and to build the foundations for pre-literacy and learning.

-Wriggle & Rhyme in the Park
+Wriggle & Rhyme in the Park (Cambridge only)

 Toddler time is a fun-filled programme featuring stories, crafts, music and interactive fun.